gergelyvamosi/conversations/README.md

 ## KNOWN bugs

-  data refresh (lists) goes on client side not all the time. the implementation of the functionality the original specification is at 97%.
+* data refresh (lists) goes on client side not all the time. the implementation of the functionality the original specification is at 97%.
+* cookie JSESSIONID gets stuck on tomcat - no logout implemented - clear cookies in browser if use a different user

 ## to complete the task was totally 4 days 32hrs,